freenode/web-7.0/content/news/2020-02-22-scheduled-maintenance-services-database-spring-cleaning.md

 Remember that you can use sendpass to recover lost passwords - see `/msg NickServ HELP SENDPASS`.

-If you have any questions, please do not hesitate to ask our volunteers in #freenode or listed on `/stats p`
+If you have any questions, please do not hesitate to ask our volunteers in #freenode or listed on `/stats p`.

 Thank you for using freenode, we hope you enjoy the services we provide.